Respected All,

 From India, Hyderabad

-In my view, once license is granted Under the CLRA of Central Rules, the rates of MW shall be as per the central Rules.
-The PE is bound to follow Central Rules only.
-Though the Labor item falls under the concurrent list, the principle followed is only one Jurisdiction not two jurisdictions will apply.
-We cannot pick and choose which is beneficial.
+In my view, once a license is granted under the CLRA of Central Rules, the rates of MW shall be as per the Central Rules.
+The Principal Employer (PE) is bound to follow Central Rules only.
+Though the labor item falls under the concurrent list, the principle followed is that only one jurisdiction, not two jurisdictions, will apply.
+We cannot pick and choose what is beneficial.

 I stand for correction.